jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

    import unittest
    import dictionaries

-the terminal gives us a :doc:`ModuleNotFoundError`\ , and I add it to the list of exceptions encountered
+the terminal gives usa :doc:`ModuleNotFoundError`\ , and I add it to the list of exceptions encountered

 .. code-block:: python